EMPSurvive

 Prepare.
 Protect.
 Prevail.

-G3 Geomagnetic Storm Watch: Triple Solar Flares Merge Into Cannibal CME
+G3 Geomagnetic Storm Watch Issued: Triple Solar Flares Merge Into Cannibal CME

 INTEL FLASH

-G3 Geomagnetic Storm Watch: Triple Solar Flares Merge Into Cannibal CME
+G3 Geomagnetic Storm Watch Issued: Triple Solar Flares Merge Into Cannibal CME

-Three major solar flares have coalesced into a single coronal mass ejection headed toward Earth, triggering a G3-level geomagnetic storm watch.
-This is the kind of convergence event that amplifies risk to power grids and satellite systems.
+Three consecutive solar flares have merged into a coronal mass ejection (CME) headed toward Earth, triggering a G3-level geomagnetic storm watch.
+The National Weather Service is monitoring for potential impacts to power grids, satellites, and communications infrastructure.

 MR